Understanding Your Skills and Interests

 Need More Help finding your skills and interests?

-If you’re still having trouble understanding your skills and interests, there are a number of assessments you could do: Strengthsquest, MBTI, enneagram types, etc. Your high school counsellor or university career centre may be able to assist with this as well.
+If you’re still having trouble understanding your skills and interests, there are a number of skills inventories or assessments you could do: Strengthsquest, MBTI, enneagram types, etc. Your high school counsellor or university career centre may be able to assist with this as well.
 They may recommend certain assessments or questions you ask in order to learn more about yourself.

 There are many people who do not think that assessments like Strengthsquest, MBTI, or the enneagram are helpful.
 This is fine!
 Going through the assessments may help you realize something about yourself.
 And if the assessment tells you something and you strongly disagree with it, that may help you realize something about yourself or give you something to reflect on.
 I would encourage you not feel limited by these types of assessments, but to take what helps you and discard anythign that you don’t think is helpful.
 If you are really opposed to these types of assessments, you can also stick with talking to people who know you well about what they think your skills and interests are.